scottcwilson/zencart_to_salesforce/README.md

 - From your Zen Cart admin, click Tools->Salesforce Export Customers.
 - From Salesforce, go to Setup, then to Data->Data Import Wizard.
 - Choose Accounts and Contacts, then Add New and Update Existing.
-- Match contact by Email, Account by Name & Site, then check update existing account information.
+- Match contact by Email, Account by Name & Site, then check Update existing Account information.

 Products Import